SteeringSafety: Benchmarking Representation Steering in LLMs Across Safety Perspectives: Dataset

-To assess how alignment generalizes beyond primary objectives, \method\ evaluates models across \numsecondarybehaviors\ secondary behaviors.
-These tasks fall outside the scope of direct harmful generation, hallucination, or bias; instead, they are grouped into four categories: social behavior, reasoning ability, epistemic integrity, and normative judgment.
-Importantly, we never steer on any of these datasets.
-Instead, the goal is to measure how steering on primary behaviors affects performance on these secondary behaviors.

-\paragraph{Social Behaviors.} Alignment objectives like helpfulness and politeness~\citep{bai2022traininghelpfulharmlessassistant} may lead to side effects such as over-agreement or anthropomorphism.
-Therefore we assess \textbf{Brand Bias}, \textbf{Sycophancy}, \textbf{Anthropomorphism}, and \textbf{User Retention}, each evaluated using 110 prompts from DarkBench~\citep{kran2025darkbenchbenchmarkingdarkpatterns}.
+\textbf{Social Behaviors.} To assess how models interact with users, we assess \textbf{Brand Bias}, \textbf{Sycophancy}, \textbf{Anthropomorphism}, and \textbf{User Retention}, each evaluated using DarkBench~\citep{kran2025darkbenchbenchmarkingdarkpatterns}.
 Brand Bias tests preference in product recommendations; Sycophancy measures uncritical agreement with user input; Anthropomorphism tests whether models describe themselves with human-like traits; and User Retention measures tendency to prolong interactions unnecessarily.
-All responses are scored using GPT-4o, as in~\citet{kran2025darkbenchbenchmarkingdarkpatterns}.
-In alignment with our other datasets, we report the percentage of prompts \textit{not} exhibiting the behavior, so that a higher score is better.
+All responses are scored using GPT-4o as in~\citet{kran2025darkbenchbenchmarkingdarkpatterns}.
+We report the percentage of prompts \textit{not} exhibiting the described behavior such that a higher score is better.